diempi/docs/docs/src/arns.md

 ## Arweave Name Token (ANT)

 To establish ownership of a record in the ArNS Registry, each record contains both a friendly name and a reference to an Arweave Name Token, ANT.
-Name Tokens are unique SmartWeave tokens that give their owners the ability to update the Arweave Transaction IDs that their associated friendly names point to.
+Name Tokens are unique aoComputer process tokens that give their owners the ability to update the Arweave Transaction IDs that their associated friendly names point to.

-The ANT SmartWeave Contract is a standardized contract that contains the specific ArNS Record specification required by AR.IO gateways who resolve ArNS names and their Arweave Transaction IDs.
+The ANT process is a standardized contract that contains the specific ArNS Record specification required by AR.IO gateways who resolve ArNS names and their Arweave Transaction IDs.
 It also contains other basic functionality to establish ownership and the ability to transfer ownership and update the Arweave Transaction ID.

 Name Tokens have an owner, who can transfer the token and control all of its modifiable settings.
 These settings include modifying the time to live (*ttl*) for each name contained in the ANT, and other settings like the ANT Name, Ticker, and an ANT Controller.
 The controller can only manage the ANT and set and update records, name, and the ticker, but cannot transfer the ANT.
 Note that ANTs are initially created by an end user, in accordance with network standards, who then has to ability to transfer its ownership or assign a controller as they see fit.